 In my personal world, the Iditarod dog race in Alaska that my sister participates in has become an annual rocky slog — even with a course that has been relocated to find some snow.
 And my family’s cabin retreat in Washington’s Cascade Mountains is threatened by persistent forest fires.

 What about you?
 Have you witnessed the effects of climate change during your travels?
-Please share your observations in the comments.
-We’ll use them to create a “travelers’ list” of signs of climate change around the globe that we can all share the next time a denier calls it “just a theory.”
+Please share your observations in the comments below or on Facebook.

 (Of course, inspiring so many people to cross the Atlantic makes me a huge contributor to climate change.
 This is something I’ve struggled with for a long time, and I’m still working to find a clear and effective way to make our company carbon-neutral.
 I’d love to hear if you’ve found a good way to balance the negative impact flying has on the environment.)